appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verify that Burp Suite scan does not identify the following vulnerabilities:
+1. Burp Suite scan shall not identify the following vulnerabilities:

-1051136: Out-of-band resource load (HTTP)
+   - 1051136: Out-of-band resource load (HTTP)
-3146240: External service interaction (DNS)
+   - 3146240: External service interaction (DNS)
-3146256: External service interaction (HTTP)
+   - 3146256: External service interaction (HTTP)

 *L2*
-1. Ensure that the application does not initiate arbitrary HTTP or DNS requests to either internal or external resources based on user-supplied input, unless it is a necessary part of the application functionality.
+1. Verification shall confirm that the application does not initiate arbitrary HTTP or DNS requests to either internal or external resources based on user-supplied input, unless it is a necessary part of the application functionality.
 In such cases, ensure application implements robust input validation and uses allowlists to restrict requests to trusted and necessary domains or IP addresses.

 ---